yuulye/wp-calypso/client/lib/create-cached-selector/README.md

 const cachedSelector = createCachedSelector( { getDependents, selectors } );
 ```

-internally, the selector will store a dependency tree of dependents.
-The tree will have the format:
+internally, the selector will store a dependency tree of dependents where the item is a map
+keyed by a run of `...args.join()`.
+The tree would look like:
 ```
                     comments
                        +